elucian/bee/syntax/composite.md

 **Notes:**

 * Anonymous range expression [n..m] is of type Z
-* Range can apply only to discrete basic types (A,B,Z,N)
+* Range can solve only to discrete basic types (A,B,Z,N)
 * Control variables can be declared in range using "∈"
 * To check value is in range use operator "∈"